Gesh901/Aviation-Study/README.md

 #### 2. Relationship between Total Fatal Injuries & Total Uninjured and No. of Engines

-As we have determined that the engine type plays a role in the number of fatal injuries, we will take it a notch higher and check for any relationship between fatal injuries, uninjured and no. of engines.
+As we have determined that the engine type plays a role in the number of fatal injuries, we'll take it a notch higher and check for any relationship between fatal injuries, uninjured and no. of engines.
 Similarly, to assist with this analysis, two barcharts will be plotted side by side as highlighted below: